 What AI Can and Can’t Do for Your Pinterest Strategy

-What AI is genuinely good at for Pinterest:
+What AI is good at for Pinterest:

 - Drafting pin titles quickly from a keyword and topic